 The synchronous system is the synchronously interconnected power system consisting of the subsystems of Norway, Sweden, Finland and Eastern Denmark.
-Western Denmark is synchronously interconnected with the UCTE system.
+Western Denmark is synchronously interconnected with the RGCE system.

-The system operator has the system responsibility for a defined subsystem.
+The system operator, also referred to as TSO (transmission system operator), has the system responsibility for one or more subsystem(s).

-The system price is an estimated price for the entire Elspot market.
-The system price is estimated as if there are no capacity limitations on the transmission network between the Elspot areas.
+The system price is a calculated price for the entire Nordic Elspot market without capacity limitations between bidding areas.
+The system price is calculated as if there are no capacity limitations on the transmission network between the bidding areas in Norway, Sweden, Finland and Denmark.